 - We also host 4 annual conferences focusing on different topics (Higher Ed Social Media, Higher Ed Digital Analytics, Higher Ed Content and Higher Ed WEBSITES).

-The Higher Ed Content (April 22, 2020) is THE event designed for higher ed teams with real solutions to real higher ed content challenges, and its call for proposals is currently open!
+The Higher Ed WEBSITES Conference (June 3, 2020) is THE event designed for higher ed teams with real solutions to real higher ed websites challenges, and its call for proposals is currently open!

 The Higher Ed Experts conferences are unique, because they are very specialized but still remain open to new, young and rising voices.
 They are online, so you don’t need a travel budget or 2 to 3 days away from work to present.
 Budget and time friendly?
 Checked!